Search results for:

 sudo npm install ghost-cli@latest -g

-It is required to install Ghost in a new directory, so we will create one called
+It is required to install Ghost in a new directory so that we will create one called ghost:

 sudo mkdir -p /var/www/ghost

-Define the directory owner by replacing <user> with your username:
+Define the directory owner by replacing it with your username:

 sudo chown **<user>**:**<user>** /var/www/ghost